SAPreetha/FaceIt-SPADE/README.md

 Loss Functions:
 The Model incorporates the following loss functions,
 * Hinge loss(Multiscale Adversarial Loss): A generated Image is rescaled to multiples scales and for each of them discriminator computes  the realness score and back propagates the cumulative loss.
+This metric is known to perform better in Image synthesis GANs(in comparison to LS metric and binary cross entropy metric).
+Well known GANs like SAGAN and Geometric GAN use Hinge loss metric and have worked well with the evaluation metric like FID.

 Feature matching losses: GANs need to produce images which are not merely able to fool the generator, but the generated images should also have the same statistical properties as that of real images.